 Department Website: http://careeradvancement.uchicago.edu

 The College general education curriculum provides excellent preparation in the critical thinking skills needed for graduate-level study in business administration.
 Along with the course work required to complete their major, it is advisable for interested students to pursue courses that hone their quantitative, verbal, and written skills.
 In addition, after their first year, students may enroll in up to six graduate-level courses at the University of Chicago Booth School of Business, with four of those courses counting toward the degree requirement.
-While many sections allow undergraduate enrollment, Chicago Booth also offers several courses with “undergraduate only” sections, including Financial Accounting, Marketing Strategy, Corporation Finance, or Building the New Venture.
+While many sections allow undergraduate enrollment, Chicago Booth also offers undergraduate versions of many classes with 20000-level numbers.
+BUSN 20000-level (undergraduate-only) courses will follow some College policies regarding registration, scheduling, grading, etc. The BUSF 30000-level versions will be subject to Chicago Booth's academic and administrative policies.
+Consult the Booth website for details.

 Additional support for students considering graduate study in business is provided through the Dougan Scholars Certificate Program, Trott Business Program, Financial Markets Program, and Business Career Services.